Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.16-blue.svg)]({{config.site_url}})

-Calling the context menu on a Step defined in a Node will present the "Open Node" menu option.
+Calling the context menu on a Step defined in a Node will present the **Open Node** menu option.
 Clicking it opens the Flow Editor with editing mode for the respective Node.

 <figure>